pc-aide/YAML/AWS/CloudFormation/05 - Outputs.md

 ---

 ### 02 - CreateBucket + URLOfBucket (as O/P)
+* Use Case: static WebSite  on a Bucket
 ````yaml
 Description: Template will create an S3 bucket & O/P as URL of this Bucket
 Resources: